faultroll/fgobject/README.md

 - minimize gtype for embedded linux (daydreaming: run on mcu like stm32/8051)
 - learning cmake & gtestutil & github-ci

----

-## TODO oop
+## oop in gobject
-- encaps
+- encapsulation
-- inherit
+- inheritance
-- polymorph
+- polymorphism

 gobject seems be inspired by java oop, not c++ oop.
 It treats class and interface differently.